Frequently Asked Questions

 Is training with a Compex device also suitable for adolescents or children?

 A Compex device is obviously not a toy, and children without adult supervision must not use it.
 Having said that, as it prevents overtaxing the bones and tendons, unlike classic weight training, it can be used to increase muscle strength in young people without causing lesions.

 It will allow you to maximize your training time.
 Using a Compex device will give you higher-quality workouts because you can train at your maximum effort and recover faster.

 Regardless of the type of sport practiced, the level of muscle stimulation of the Compex programs always enhances performance.
 You can train better and in less time to reach optimal performance.

-Compex muscle stimulation compliments your workouts; it’s not to replace them.
+Compex muscle stimulation complements your workouts; it’s not to replace them.
 It’s essential to continue practicing movements, technique, cardio-vascular development and more to boost overall training performance.

 Compex sessions can be carried out outside or during voluntary training.
 If you wish to do both types of training at the same time, we recommend that you start with voluntary training.
 In some cases, particularly for resistance work, it can be beneficial to start with a Compex session in order to generate a state of “pre-fatigue” in the muscle fibers.

 Why does training with a Compex device not cause trauma?

 With a Compex device, the muscle contractions always develop gradually with no sudden pull on the tendons or joints.
 This means that it’s not possible to cause muscle or tendon trauma.
 However, as the muscle work is intense, muscle soreness sets in, just like when you begin a new weight lifting program.
 You trigger new muscles to work, which creates soreness.